Not My Job: 'Eat, Pray, Love' Author Gets Quizzed On Dieting, Blasphemy, Hate

 SAGAL: And this - didn't you sort of create a movement of women finding themselves?

-SAGAL: Oh yes, that's even better.
-So one of the things that's happened - and this was probably something you didn't expect when you were a working magazine writer, is that you'd become kind of a self-help figure.
+SAGAL: One of the things that's happened - and this was probably something you didn't expect when you were a working magazine writer - is that you've become kind of a self-help figure.
 You just did a tour with Oprah, right?

-GILBERT: Hang on a second.
-Ladies and gentlemen - no. Yes, that's been an amazing thing.
+GILBERT: Yeah, that's been an amazing thing.
 That's sort of like getting a phone call from the president.

 SAGAL: Oh, it's better than that.

-SAGAL: It i.
+SAGAL: It is.
 For my purposes, it's awful.
-Thanks a lot.

 GILBERT: Yeah.
-We look like that, so it works out really well.
+Yeah, we look like that, so it works out really well.

 GILBERT: Yeah, it's interesting that you mention watching it in a movie theater with your clothes on.
 It's probably more fun to watch it at home with your clothes off and just pretend you actually are them.

-SAGAL: We were talking to Rick Steves last week, the travel guru, about whether or not - places he recommended that get overrun.
-And I'm wondering if the same thing applies to you?
+SAGAL: We were talking to Rick Steves, the travel guru, about whether or not places he recommended get overrun.
+And I'm wondering if the same thing applies to you.
 You write about specific places and things you did in Italy and Indonesia and India.
 And are those places now being overwhelmed by women in their early 30s who are trying to replicate your experience?
 Where is my Javier Bardem, they shout.

 GILBERT: That's where most of them are.

-SAGAL: ...But we have asked you here to play a game we're calling...
+SAGAL: We have asked you here to play a game we're calling...

-SAGAL: So you wrote "Eat, Pray, Love."
+SAGAL: "Eat, Pray, Love."
 Naturally, we're going to ask you three questions about dieting, blasphemy and hate.